Benton County district to appeal ruling on solid waste fees

 Source: Arkansas Department of Environmental Quality

-The Benton County Solid Waste District's Board of Directors voted unanimously Monday to appeal a decision declaring the district's imposition of a "service fee" was an attempt to avoid state law requiring the district share revenue from solid waste fees with the Boston Mountain Solid Waste District.
+The Benton County Solid Waste District's board of directors voted unanimously early last week to appeal a decision declaring that the district's imposition of a "service fee" was an attempt to avoid state law requiring the district to share revenue from solid waste fees with the Boston Mountain Solid Waste District.

 About $603,000 in disputed fees had been deposited in an escrow account by Waste Management while the lawsuit is ongoing.
 Waste Management operates the Eco-Vista Landfill in Tontitown, which receives most of the solid waste generated in Northwest Arkansas, including solid waste from Benton County.

-Threet's order indicates $98,000 was released to Benton County by an earlier order, leaving about $505,000 in escrow.
-Threet ordered Benton County should receive about $203,000 of that amount and Boston Mountain should receive about $301,000.
+Threet's order indicates that $98,000 was released to Benton County under an earlier order, leaving about $505,000 in escrow.
+Threet ordered that Benton County should receive about $203,000 of that amount and Boston Mountain should receive about $301,000.

-Bland said she didn't budget any revenue from the waste assessment fees in 2022 since the lawsuit was still pending.
+Bland said she didn't budget for any revenue from the waste assessment fees in 2022 because the lawsuit was still pending.
 The total revenue for the district was about $864,000, according to its 2021 budget.

 Robyn Reed, Boston Mountain's director, said she hadn't included any of the disputed revenue in her 2022 budget, so an appeal won't hamper the district's operations.
-Reed said the district's 2021 budget included about $3.2 million in total revenue.
+She said the district's 2021 budget included about $3.2 million in total revenue.
 Waste assessment fees collected within the Boston Mountain district provided about $500,000 in revenue, she said.
-Boston Mountain's share of the Benton County waste assessment fees has been around $186,000 a year, according to Reed.
+Boston Mountain's share of the Benton County waste assessment fees has been around $186,000 a year, she said.

 "This has been going on for so long, I'm not surprised by the appeal," she said.

 "It's like any litigation.
-You always look forward to it being over," Sprouse said.
+You always look forward to it being over," he said.
 "Each side does what it thinks is best for its own interests."

 The two districts have been engaged in a series of lawsuits since 2016 over fees levied on waste generated in Benton County and disposed at the Eco-Vista Landfill.